lucapinello/CRISPResso/README.rst

 OUTPUT
 -----------
 The output of CRISPResso consists in of a set of informative graphs is generated, allowingthat allow for the quantification and visualization of where the position and  which types of outcomes are localized inwithin the an amplicon sequence.
-An example is shown for the determination of genome editing outcomes from human erythroid precursors transduced with Cas9 and an sgRNA targeting BCL11A exon 2.
+An example is shown below:

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso_output.png?raw=true